mikro-orm/mikro-orm/docs/versioned_docs/version-3.5/decorators.md

 > `@PrimaryKey()` decorator extend the `@Property()` decorator, so you can use all
 > its parameters.

-> Every entity needs to have exactly one primary key.
+> Every entity needs to have at least one primary key (see composite primary keys).

+> Note that if only one PrimaryKey is set and it's type is number it will be set to auto incremented automatically in all SQL drivers.

 ```typescript
 @PrimaryKey()